G-Schumacher44/ecom_sales_data_generator/README.md

 After running the generator, you'll find in the `output/` folder:
 - `orders.csv`, `order_items.csv`, `returns.csv`, etc.
-- `load_data.sql` — ready-to-run script for loading into Postgres or SQLite
+- `load_data.sql` — A ready-to-run script for loading data into Postgres or SQLite.

 #### `load_data.sql` (for SQLite)
-A YAML Schema defined Script that builds the database from your data
+A script, generated from your YAML table schema, that builds the database from your data.
   - This script includes:
     - `CREATE TABLE` statements with inferred schema
     - `COPY` or `INSERT` statements to populate the tables
   - How to Use load_data.sql
-    1. Open your SQL client (e.g., pgAdmin, DBeaver, terminal psql, SQLite CLI)
+    1. Open your SQL client (e.g., pgAdmin, DBeaver, terminal psql, SQLite CLI).
-	2. Connect to your database (Postgres or SQLite recommended)
+	2. Connect to your database (Postgres or SQLite recommended).
 	3. Run the script:

 For SQLite:
 ```bash